Political Centrists – Welcome Home

-It’s all up to you – to ‘Put the U back in U.S.A.’ (our motto, in case you weren’t aware).
+It’s all up to you – to ‘Put the U back in U.S.A.’
+(Our Motto)

 The success or failure of what we do here depends even more on how much each and every one of you choose to do your part as it does on what we do on our end.
 We could make the most brilliant political website the world has ever seen, and if you don’t share it across your social networks, donate to help us grow, engage in comments and forums, join groups and attend meetings of local chapters, to help organize political centrists and try to spark a movement in the center – none of this will have any real impact.

 How My Political Centrist Story Led to ‘Our Story’ & Launching Uniters.org

 My personal experience mirrors that of millions of other centrists and moderates around the country – I’m just more drawn to politics than most, so while we’ve all been repeatedly alienated by our current political system, I’ve come back again and again – each time better prepared, with new tools to apply to the effort.

 Each of those cycles of political engagement, I spent an election cycle or two finding some way to be involved, only to be disappointed over and over.
 Usually it was in support of someone that was too moderate to win, or who won, but ended up reneging on the very campaign promises that got me to support them in the first place.

 The last time was in early 2013, as I was processing all that I’d seen and done over the previous few years.